UrbanCode/Deploy-docs/docs/com.udeploy.api.doc/topics/rest_cli_environment_componentproperties_put.md

   instead of ID",
-  "component": "Name or ID of the component", "environment": "Name or ID of the environment", "isSecure": "Whether the property is secure; the default is the current state of the property, or false if the property is not yet specified (optional)",
-  "name": "Name of the property to set",
+  "component": "Name or ID of the component", "environment": "Name or ID of the environment", "name": "Name of the property to set",
   "value": "Value of the property to set (optional)"
 }